fareeha09/FMRadioMazeSolver/README.md

         return true.

     If not at treasure,

+        take a step

         check if **legal**

-* if true, take another step
+            if true, take another step

-* if false, go back a step
+            if false, go back a step

-take a step, recurse again.
+    recurse again.

 ## Class(es), with fields and methods